supremex04/Questor/README.md

 - [How to run locally?](https://github.com/supremex04/contextual-search?tab=readme-ov-file#how-to-run-locally)

 ### Introduction
 Questor is a domain-specific search engine designed to provide precise and relevant information based on predefined contexts.
 Currently, it has been implemented for two domains: Health (specifically cardio-vascular) and Legal.
-It takes context specific natural language as input and provides relevant output using contextual and semantic searching.
+It takes domain-specific contexts as input and provides relevant output using contextual and semantic searching.

 ### Why Questor?
 - **Traditional Google Search**: